wp-globalis-tools/wpg-mail-trapping/README.md

+# wpg-mail-trapping

-# Prevent sending emails from non-production environments
+Prevent sending emails from non-production environments

-## Example :
+## Installation :

+- Run `composer require globalis/wpg-mail-trapping` or add `wpg-mail-trapping.php` to your `mu-plugins` directory

+## Configuration

 - Add `define('WPG_MAIL_TRAPPING', serialize(['you@example.com']));` in your wp-config.php file.

-- Add `wpg-mail-trapping.php` to your `mu-plugins` directory
+- If you want to disable the mail trapping, set the constant to false: `define('WPG_MAIL_TRAPPING', false);`